Socrattes2099/durham-enterprise-lab2/README.md

 ## Instructions
 1. Install dependencies by executing 'pip install -r requirements.txt' in the console
 2. Open the Jupyter notebook file 'logistic_classification.ipynb' to test the Logistic Classifier
-3. Open the Jupyter notebook file 'knn_classifier.ipynb' to test the KNN Classifier using 2 to 9 as the neighbor sizes.
+3. Open the Jupyter notebook file 'knn_classifier.ipynb' to test the KNN Classifier using as hyper-parameter from two to nine neighbor sizes.

 The dataset containing the results for breast cancer is the file data.csv located in the root directory.